-Each entity in the Group determines its own functional currency and items included in the consolidated financial statements of each entity are measured using that functional currency.
-Transactions in foreign currencies are initially recorded in the functional currency rate ruling at the date of the transaction.
+The functional currency of each entity in the Group is the Philippine Peso, except for RCL.
+Philippine Peso is also the presentation currency of the consolidated financial statements.
+Transactions denominated in foreign currencies are recorded in the Philippine Peso based on the exchange rates prevailing at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the reporting date.
 Exchange gains or losses arising from foreign exchange transactions are credited to or charged against operations for the period.